nuxt/awesome/README.md

  - [BitcoinNEWS.blog](https://bitcoinnews.blog) - Proudly created a web-portal with Nuxt.js & Vue.js about Bitcoin and cryptotechnology
  - [Hare](https://github.com/clarkdo/hare) - 🐇 Application boilerplate based on Vue.js 2.x, Koa 2.x, Element-UI and Nuxt.js
  - [State of the ÐApps](https://www.stateofthedapps.com) - The curated collection of projects built on Ethereum
+ - [Tipe](https://tipe.io) - Next Generation API-first CMS.
+Create your content with powerful editing tools and access it from anywhere with a GraphQL or REST API.

 > Please don't hesitate to make a PR if you have more resources to share.